Johansson alien film disappoints, Korean movie shocks at Venice

 Korean director Kim Ki-Duk screened "Moebius" outside the competition, which he won last year with "Pieta", an absorbing thriller about a pitiless loan shark.

-For "Under the Skin" Johansson as the alien Laura was filmed in real-life settings, including a shopping centre and a street in a drizzly Scottish town, surrounded by members of the public.
+For "Under the Skin" Johansson as the alien Laura was filmed in real-life settings, including a shopping center and a street in a drizzly Scottish town, surrounded by members of the public.

 "People would take pictures of you with their cameraphone and not help you, all kinds of strange things," Johansson told a press conference.